 William Blackham 1877-1917

-Born in Belper, William was baptised on 11th April 1877.
+Born at Belper, William was baptised on 11th April 1877.
 He served as soldier for 18½ years, mostly in India.
 He re-enlisted after the outbreak of the First World War, and was serving as a gunner with the 5th Battalion of the Royal Field Artillery regiment when, on 4th December 1917 during a rest, a shell exploded near him, killing William and two other men.
 He was buried at the Vlamertinghe New Military Cemetery in Belgium.

 Philip George Bowmer 1923-1944